 Step 5.
 Setting up call forwarding

-We wanted to make it as easy as possible for the family member to call Grandma when they received the reminders.
-We knew that if they had to hang up and then call Grandma on their own that they probably wouldn’t do it.
+We wanted to make it as easy as possible for family members to call Grandma when they received the call reminders.
+We knew they probably wouldn’t do it if they had to hang up and call Grandma.

 So we set up an “Auto Reply” to forward them to Grandma when they press 1.